ssvlabs/ssv/docs/specs/NETWORKING.md

 #### Connection Gating

-Connection Gating allows to safeguard against bad/pruned peers that tries to connect multiple times.
+Connection Gating allows to safeguard against bad/pruned peers that tries to reconnect multiple times.
 Inbound and outbound connections are intercepted and being checked before other components process the connection.

 See libp2p's [ConnectionGater](https://github.com/libp2p/go-libp2p-core/blob/master/connmgr/gater.go) interface for more info.